Below is a Summary of the main features of a pension and how they relate to Taxation.

 - Members no longer need to request a certificate of unused contribution.

-- A member may contribute any amount they wish without approval from the Guernsey Income Tax Office.
+- A member may contribute any amount they wish without approval from the Guernsey Income Tax.

-- Tax relief will be limited to the lower of 100% of taxable income or £50,000 (please refer to Statement of Practice M48 (under "Practitioners and technical information") for further explanation of the retirement annuity allowance for married couples).
+- Tax relief will be limited to the lower of 100% of taxable income or £35,000 (2011 - 2017 limit was £50,000) (please refer to Statement of Practice M48 (under "Practitioners and technical information") for further explanation of the retirement annuity allowance for married couples).
 This limit applies to the overall contributions or premiums made to all Approved Schemes (Retirement Annuity Trust Schemes ("RATS") and Retirement Annuity Contracts ("RACs") and Approved Occupational Pension Schemes.

 - If the member has made a contribution but does not take full advantage of tax relief available on their contributions or premiums in any year, they may carry this unused relief forward for up to 6 years (starting from 2011) subject to certain limitations.